Death of Gareth Williams: Death

 Gareth Williams' grave in Ynys Wen Cemetery, Valley, Anglesey.
 Headstone reads: "In loving memory of Gareth Wyn Williams, mathematician, special son and brother, 1978–2010.
 Free to run in the mountains."

 Police visited Williams's home during the afternoon of Monday 23 August 2010, as a "welfare check" after colleagues noted he had been out of contact for several days.
-His naked, decomposing remains were found in the bath of the main bedroom's en-suite bathroom, inside a red sports bag that was padlocked from the outside, with the keys inside the bag.
+His naked, decomposing remains were found in the bath of the main bedroom's en-suite bathroom, inside a red sports bag that was padlocked from the outside.
 The local police had gained entry into the top floor flat at 36 Alderney Street, Pimlico at around 16:48; on examination of the bag, the premises were declared a crime scene.
 His family alleged that crucial DNA was interfered with and that fingerprints left at the scene were removed as part of a cover-up.
 Inconclusive fragments of DNA components from at least two other individuals were found on the bag.
 A forensic examination of Williams's flat has concluded that there was no sign of forced entry or of DNA that pointed to a third party present at the time of his death.

 Scotland Yard's inquiry also found no evidence of Williams's fingerprints on the padlock of the bag or the rim of the bath, which the coroner said supported her assertion of "third-party involvement" in the death.
-Metropolitan Police Deputy Assistant Commissioner Martin Hewitt said it was theoretically possible for Williams to lower himself into the bag without touching the rim of the bath.
+Metropolitan Police deputy assistant commissioner Martin Hewitt said it was theoretically possible for Williams to lower himself into the bag without touching the rim of the bath.
 A key to the padlock was inside the bag, underneath his body.

 Williams was buried at Ynys Wen cemetery in Valley, Anglesey, on 26 September 2010, following a private funeral service at Bethel Chapel in Holyhead attended by his family, friends, former colleagues in the intelligence services, and also by the head of SIS, Sir John Sawers.